sudipbhandari126/sudipbhandari126.github.io/_posts/2018-07-06-cron-for-local-machine.md

 else
    echo "$(date '+%d/%m/%Y %H:%M:%S') ::restarting network-manager"
    /usr/sbin/service network-manager restart
-fi
+   sleep 5
+   ssid=$(nmcli -t -f active,ssid dev wifi | egrep '^yes' | cut -d\' -f2)
+   if [ "$ssid" =  "yes:company_wifi_ssid" ]; then
+   echo "connected to company wifi.. changing namserver to 10.10.4.17" echo "nameserver 10.10.4.17">>/etc/resolv.conf fi
 ```

 `set -x` is there so that I can see all the executables output.
 I am echoing timestamp and some information to be logged in crontab entry for inspection.
 Instead of using `service`, I had to use /usr/sbin/service which is where service bin in actually located, (`whereis service`).
-[I had to find out the hard way that using fully executable path is preferred while writing jobs.](https://unix.stackexchange.com/questions/469927/unable-to-restart-network-manager-from-a-script-when-run-as-a-cron-job?noredirect=1#comment857070_469927)
+[I had to find out the hard way that using fully executable path is preferred while writing jobs.](https://unix.stackexchange.com/questions/469927/unable-to-restart-network-manager-from-a-script-when-run-as-a-cron-job?noredirect=1#comment857070_469927).
+Since my workplace uses it's own DNS resolver I am also changing nameserver (10.10.4.17 for example).
+To accomplish this I am comparing ssid of the connected wifi (after waiting for 5 seconds which turns to be just about right)

 #### Adding crontab entry:
 Since starting network-manager requires root privileges, I added it in root's crontab entry using: ```sudo crontab -e```